 The Cook Islands are in many ways a microcosm of the entire region, replete with fertile islands, atolls, isolated peoples, and stunning bird and marine life.

-On last year's expedition we experienced the quintessence of the South Pacific during our first landfall in this archipelago.
+On a previous expedition we experienced the quintessence of the South Pacific during our first landfall in this archipelago.
 As we rode Zodiacs through the turquoise waters surrounding Atiu Island, the morning light revealed native women arrayed on either side of our landing site, blowing conch shells to herald our arrival, young men accompanying them on slit-drums.
 You could not ask for a more perfect Polynesian moment.

 At roughly 100 square miles, Niue is both one of the world's largest raised coral islands and one of its smallest self-governing states.
 It is also one of the South Pacific's best-kept secrets.
 In a region of omnipresent physical beauty, Niue stands out.
 A coral reef nearly encircles the island, which has an unusual, tiered shape, having twice uplifted from the sea.
 Limestone cliffs form the coastline; above them another set of cliffs rises to a central plateau.
 The resulting chasms and caves offer hours of exploration for the adventurous visitor.
 Stunning primary and secondary-growth forests drape much of the island, and orchids, frangipani, and bougainvillea provide a backdrop for Niue's birdlife.
 Offshore, snorkelers and divers have the opportunity to spot katuali, the rare black-and-gray-striped sea snakes that ply the clear waters surrounding the island.

 From the uplifted limestone Vava'u Archipelago to volcanic Niuatoputapu and Niuafo'ou, the islands of Tonga offer a greater geological diversity than any other Pacific nation.
 Niuafo'ou is so remote and inaccessible, it is largely unknown even to Tongans.
 We'll land on its black-lava beach and hike inland to a sulfur-rich crater lake, hoping to spy the rare endemic megapode, a bird that incubates its eggs in the warm volcanic ash.
 How rare is this species?
-Peter Harrison, in a lifetime traveling the globe studying birds, finally saw his first mega-pode on last year's voyage.
+Peter Harrison, in a lifetime traveling the globe studying birds, finally saw his first mega-pode on a 2003 voyage.

 Wallis and Futuna